PraseodymiumSpike/Battalion-Ideas/Battalions/Halfwalkers.md

-# Halfwalkers
+# Between Planes
-For eons, she just watched.
+"For eons, she just watched.

 It never made sense how the lesser beings fought over trifles and trinkets—they always lost more than they gained.
 So much more.
 They invented honor, courage, revenge, sacrifice—the list went on and on—to balance the books.
 To feel victorious despite their suffering.
 To make comfort sound worse than misery.